Nils1698/panda-robot-control/README.md

 ## Cloneing of the repository
 ## Build a new catkin workspace
 If the old worspace does not work is lost or the user wants to build a new workspace please follow this guide.
-There is also a guide provided by wiki.ros.org which can be found here [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace).
+There is also a guide provided by wiki.ros.org which can be found [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace).

 This tutorial assumes that you have installed catkin and sourced your environment.
 If you installed catkin via apt-get for ROS noetic, your command would look like this:
 ```